lorentzben/labnotebook/content/post/2022-11-14-shailes-deseq2-analysis/index.md

 Next try to implement Dr. Bergman's Suggestions to see if the methods match the paper (closely).

 Next Review the ampliseq run to see if there is still issues with the diversity analysis.
 I think the next best solution would be to use core metric out for chunk 10.

+### Shaile's Docker Image